X

 The Xoloitzcuintli has an all-around friendly personality.
 It’s fairly playful and attentive, affectionate with the family, highly intelligent, and sensitive in nature.
 This breed does tend to bond very strongly with a single person, but they will accept all members of the family as a friend, including other dogs.

 Because of their wariness of strangers and protective nature, they make good watchdogs (though not necessarily good guard dogs).
 They do need quite a lot of mental stimulation every day in the form of playtime, brain exercises, and other activities.
-If they do not receive enough attention or activities, then they might keep their minds occupied by engaging in unwanted or destructive behavior.
+If they do not receive enough attention or activities, they might occupy themselves by engaging in unwanted or destructive behavior.

 Care